-Chicago’s robust international business resources include 83 Consulates/Consuls General, more than 40 international/ethnic Chambers of Commerce, and over 90 foreign-based trade organizations.
+Chicago’s robust international business resources include more than 80 Consulates/Consuls General and 100+ international/ethnic Chambers of Commerce and international trade-based organizations.

 Chicago’s 28 international sister cities also help to strengthen and expand the city’s global partnerships.

 Chicago-based companies have a strong presence abroad, with more than 8,000 locations in 170 countries and territories—and it is easier than ever to expand those networks with 1,400 daily departures from Chicago to more than 200 cities worldwide.
 In 2011, Chicago was ranked the 10th most visited city in the U.S. by overseas travelers with an estimated 1,134,000 overseas visitors (excluding Canada and Mexico).

 Total trade in the Chicago area has increased from $154 billion in 2008 to $188 billion in 2012.
 Global exports, led by medical & optical instruments, industrial machinery, and pharmaceutical products, totaled $38 billion, while imports including electric machinery, industrial machinery, and mineral fuel totaled $150 billion.

 - China - $55.5 billion in total trade (2012)

 - Germany - $11.1 billion

 Businesses in the Chicago area benefit greatly from a sizable and concentrated pool of specialized services.
 Prominent companies in advertising, management consulting, finance, human resources, accounting, law and logistics all serve to promote businesses in Chicago and around the world.
 Whether your business operates on a local, national or global scale, everyone benefits.